NaturalNode/natural/README.md

 Stemmers
 --------

-Currently stemming is supported via the Porter and Lancaster (Paice/Husk) algorithms.
+Currently stemming is supported via the Porter (English and Russian) and Lancaster (Paice/Husk) algorithms.

     var natural = require('natural');